 Frequency of Updates:

-- the role and operation of audit committees;
+- the role and operation of compensation committees;

-Numerous checklists and sample forms are included throughout the book, and an Appendix provides a “Compendium of Board Documents” that will assist new and existing directors in performing their duties.
+Numerous checklists and sample forms, policies and procedures are included throughout that will assist new and existing directors in performing their duties.

-The Corporate Director’s Deskbook is authored by two experts: David Hardesty, CPA, and Paul Hilton, J.D.
+Corporate Director’s Deskbook is authored by two experts: David Hardesty, CPA, and Paul Hilton, J.D.
 Mr. Hardesty is a partner of Wilson Markle Stuckey Hardesty & Bott, a San Francisco Bay Area CPA firm.
 Mr. Hilton is a partner with Hogan Lovells LLP, an international law firm.
 Mr. Hilton is the co-leader of the firm’s U.S. Capital Markets and Corporate Governance practice and is a Practice Group Director for the Corporate Practice Group.